spikebike/Backups-Done-Right-legacy/README.md

 ## Build

-Backups-Done-Right does require sqlite3 which is not a part of go or Backups-Done-Right itself.
-Installing sqlite3 depends on your system.
-Therefore we cannot give you an installing howto.
-If you don't know how to install sqlite3 on your system, we recommend to use google to find out.
-Please not that you may need the development packages of sqlite3, for example, on debian:
+Backups-Done-Right does depend on some go packages, which in turn depend on some software packages.
+The below statement should install the dependencies for most Debian/Ubuntu based systems:

-	$ apt-get install libsqlite3-dev
+	$ apt-get install libsqlite3-dev libsqlite-dev git mercurial pkg-config

 Backups Done Right depends on 3 external go packages that need to be installed.
 Set GOPKG to where you want them installed.
 Something like export GOPKG=/home/JoeUser/gopkg.
 DO *NOT* use ~/gopkg.
 To install the dependencies: